Website hosting is not glamorous, but it’s a massive contributor to the success of your website.

 Look for hosting that has its own security built into its server configuration to stop your site getting hacked (and remove the need for you to install a resource-sapping security plugin on your website).

-When I installed an SSL certificate on my site, I spoke at length about the benefits of having an SSL certificate.
-These include increased credibility and trust, better SEO performance and more.
+When I installed an SSL certificate on the site for my web design studio, I spoke at length about the benefits of having an SSL certificate.
+These include increased credibility and trust, improved SEO performance and more.

 Many good hosting companies are now able to offer free SSL certificates thanks to automated technologies such as Let’s Encrypt.
 The best hosting companies will even install them as standard (because no one wants to manually install an SSL certificate!).

-Try to avoid any hosting company that expects you to pay out for one.
+Try to avoid any hosting company that expects you to pay for one.

 Sustainable web hosting